 Mechanical engineering is pertinent to all fields and all kinds of human endeavors that support human life now and in the future: everything we take for granted in our surroundings, such as sophisticated electronic machines, automobiles, industrial machines and robots, all depend for their operation on mechanical engineering.
-In this department, students learn the basics of mechanical engineering such as strength of materials, fluid mechanics, thermodynamics, and mechanical dynamics, and they also learn design and manufacturing technology, by grasping principles and using their acquired knowhow to master practical knowledge and technology for solving important problems.
+In this department, students learn the basics of mechanical engineering such as strength of materials, fluid mechanics, thermodynamics, and mechanical dynamics.
+Additionally, they learn design and manufacturing technology, by grasping principles as well as using their acquired practical knowledge and technology for solving important problems.

 Graduate Course in Mechanical Engineering

 The course is divided into the following four fields to give students the opportunity to systematically research all aspects of mechanical engineering.
 Each field provides lectures and oversees its own research.